 Just to the east of the AONB, across the M6 and the Lancaster Canal is a substantial area of upland limestone centred on Farleton Fell and Hutton Roof Crags.
 Combined the two contain a significant proportion of the UK's limestone pavement and whilst both fells are designated as a Site of Special Scientific Interest (SSSI) it is odd that the opportunity wasn't taken to include them as an outlying area of the AONB when it was formed.
 I've passed Farleton Fell and Hutton Roof Crags numerous times on the way to the Lake District and often thought that Farleton Fell in particular manages to look much higher than it really is.

-My first awareness of Arnside and Silverdale was when, in 2005, I first purchased the Ordnance Survey OL7 Explorer Map covering the south-eastern Lake District.
+Arnside and Silverdale first came to my attention when, in 2005, I first purchased the Ordnance Survey OL7 Explorer Map covering the south-eastern Lake District.
 While I was curious at the time about the small green shaded area shown on the back cover just south of the Lake District National Park it took me seven years before I finally went out there for the first time in order to climb Arnside Knott.
 I had a superb walk, one of my favourites, and I imagine I'll be getting much better acquainted with the AONB in the future.